LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 - When resolving binary dependencies, the basic Windows app model locates files in a **search path**: a **list of locations** that is searched sequentially for a file with a matching base name.
 - However, the placement of the **current directory** in this ordering allowed load operations on system binaries to be overridden by placing **malicious binaries** with the same base name in the app’s current directory.
 - To prevent security risks associated with this behavior, a feature known as **safe DLL search** mode was added to the path search computation and, starting with *Windows XP SP2*  enabled by default for all processes.
 Under safe search mode, the **current directory** is **moved behind** the three system directories, resulting in the following path ordering:
-  1. The directory from which the application was launched
+  1. The directory from which the app was launched
   2. The native Windows system directory (for example, `C:\Windows\System32`)
   3. The 16-bit Windows system directory (for example, `C:\Windows\System`)
   4. The Windows directory (for example, C:\Windows)
-  5. The current directory at application launch time
+  5. The current directory at app launch time
   6. Any directories specified by the `%PATH%` environment variable.
 - Apps can change specific path elements by editing the `%PATH%` variable using the `SetEnvironmentVariable` API, changing the current directory using the `SetCurrentDirectory` API, or using the `SetDllDirectory` API to specify a DLL directory for the process.
 When a DLL directory is specified, the loader ignores the safe DLL search mode setting for the process
 - Callers can also modify the DLL search path for specific load operations by supplying the `LOAD_WITH_ALTERED_SEARCH_PATH` flag to the` LoadLibraryEx` API.